PolySync/polysync-core-c-examples/logfile_iterator/README.md

 This example is powerful and popular.
 It uses the logfile API to iterate over a specified logfile (`plog` file) and read the contents.
 It's important to note that the `plog` data contains the raw, non-abstracted sensor data as it was recieved on the wire.

 In this example a logfile iterator callback is set up, which is called every time a new logfile “record” is seen from the recorded `plog` file.
-Within the callback the application has access to the raw data to access, convert or otherwise process.
+Within the callback, the application has access to the raw data.
+This allows the application to access, convert, or otherwise process that data.

 This example then prints some details from the header of each of the records.